-GAM is aiming to move to renewable sources As of 2015, only 30% of engineering graduates by 205091 by decentralizing renewable energy provision and increasing reliance on municipal renewable energy sources.
-It is also aiming to decrease the level of GHG emissions from One renewable energy resource for Amman stationary energy sources and buildings.
+GAM is aiming to move to renewable sources by 205091 by decentralizing renewable energy provision and increasing reliance on municipal renewable energy sources.
+It is also aiming

 Primary Energy Consumption, 2018

 Figure 18.
 Primary Energy Consumption (2018); Source: The Ministry of Energy and Mineral Resources